 - Performing a thorough pest check and enacting any necessary pest control measures before tenancy commences.

-If you have any questions about preparing your investment property for lease, or if you’re seeking a professional to manage your property, please contact us today.
+If you have any questions about preparing your property for lease, or if you’re seeking a professional to manage your property, please contact us today.